Arka102202/zero-css/README.md

 CSS selectors and combinators have long been the tools of choice for pros, unlocking creative power that makes CSS shine.
 Yet, no CSS library has embraced this potential—until now.

-With ZERO CSS, using advanced selectors and combinators is as effortless as any other utility class.
+With `ZERO CSS`, using advanced selectors and combinators is as effortless as any other utility class.
 We’re bringing CSS back to its coolest roots, giving developers unmatched creative freedom to style their projects with precision.

 Example
 Want to apply styles based on sibling elements?
-Here's how you can achieve this with ZERO CSS:
+Here's how you can achieve this with `ZERO CSS`:

 - Traditional CSS: